Wireless Channel Modeling Based on Extreme Value Theory for Ultra-Reliable Communications: Performance Evaluation

 The goal of this section is to evaluate the performance of the proposed channel modeling algorithm in determining the optimum threshold and optimum stopping conditions on the number of samples required to estimate the channel tail, and compare its performance with the traditional extrapolation-based methods in the estimation of the channel tail statistics.
 The traditional extrapolation-based approach first estimates the distribution of the existing channel data for the reliability order of $10^{-3}-10^{0}$ PER \cite{vehicular_01}-\cite{vehicular_02}, and then, extrapolates the fitted distribution toward the ultra reliable region of $10^{-9}-10^{-6}$ PER \cite{urllc_02}.

 We have collected channel measurement data within the engine compartment of Fiat Linea under various engine and driving scenarios at $60$ GHz by using a Vector Network Analyzer (VNA) (R$\And$S$\textsuperscript{\textregistered}$ ZVA$67$).
 The transmitter and receiver are attached to the VNA ports through the R$\And$S$\textsuperscript{\textregistered}$ ZV-Z$196$ port cables with $610$ mm length and maximum $4.8$ dB transmission loss.
 Both transmitter and receiver antennas are horn antennas operating between $50$-$75$ GHz with a nominal $24$ dBi gain and $12^\circ$ vertical beamwidth.
 The antennas are connected to the waveguide operating at the frequency span of $50$-$65$ GHz, with insertion loss $0.5$ dB and impedance $50$ $\Omega$.
-The location of the transmitter and receiver antennas are shown in Fig.~\ref{fig:fiatlinea}.
+The locations of the transmitter and receiver antennas are selected out of the possible locations for the wireless sensors located within the engine compartment, namely locations $5$ and $13$ in \cite[Fig.~$1$]{vehicular_02}, and shown in Fig.~\ref{fig:fiatlinea}.

 The data were collected while the car is moving on the asphalt and stone roads at Koc University campus.
 The driving scenarios for the car include pushing the gas paddle while the car is static, moving up a ramp, and driving on the flat road.
 About $10^{6}$ successive samples are captured for $30$ minutes with time resolution of $2$ ms. We use \textsc{MATLAB} for the implementation of the proposed algorithm as well as the traditional extrapolation-based approach \cite{urllc_02}.